Being a millennial, there are lots of things we did as teenagers that now we know we got wrong.

 There’s another type of toner typically used after cleansing: exfoliating toners.

-We’ve talked about it before, but acids come in all forms from creams and lotions to serums and liquids.
-Acids in toner-form are created with alpha hydroxy (AHA), beta hydroxy (BHA) and/or poly hydroxy (PHA) acids.
+We’ve talked about it before, but acids come in all forms, from creams and lotions to serums and liquids.
+Acids in toner form are created with alpha hydroxy (AHA), beta hydroxy (BHA) and/or poly hydroxy (PHA) acids.
 I believe they are the most effective way to exfoliate and resurface your skin without using a traditional sugar scrub that can cause microtears and damage to your skin.
-These toners are the exception to the no-alcohol rule, mostly because you need alcohol suspend certain acids.
-When using an acid toner, I’ll usually apply it with a cotton square in upward strokes.
+These toners are the exception to the no-alcohol rule, mostly because you need alcohol to suspend certain acids.
+When using an acid toner, I usually apply it with a cotton square in upward strokes.

-If I’m using an acid toner, I also apply my hydrating toner after.
+If I’m using an acid toner, I also apply my hydrating toner afterward.
 Then, I go in with my serum/moisturizer/oil or whatever I am using next.

 There are hundreds of great hydrating (and acid) toners on the market, but your toner step is not limited to just those that say “toner” on the label.
-As long as its got hydrating properties, you can use your favorite mist (Tatcha Luminous Dewy Skin Mist is my toner step) as well as certain kinds of essences (I’ll get into it another day, but it’s very basically a thinner serum.)
+As long as it has hydrating properties, you can use your favorite mist (Tatcha Luminous Dewy Skin Mist is my toner step) as well as certain kinds of essences (I’ll get into it another day, but it’s basically a thinner serum).